SystemsApproach/aether-onramp/README.md

 ```

 Alternatively, leave Kubernetes (and the router) running, and instead
-deploy the three applications using the GitOps approach (as described next).
+deploy the three applications using the GitOps approach (as described
+in the next section).

 ## GitOps Tooling

-The Make targets given above directly invoke Helm to install the
+The Makefile targets given above directly invoke Helm to install the
 applications, using application-specific *values files* found the
 cloned directory (e.g.,`~/aether-onramp/roc-values.yaml`) to override
 the values for the correspond Helm charts.
 In an operational setting,